RobuRishabh/Real-time-2D-Object-Recognition/ReadME.md

 5. The label of the closest matching feature vector will be assigned to the unknown object, indicating its classification.
 6. The system will then indicate the label of the object on the output video stream, typically by overlaying the label onto the video feed.

-Markup : * classifier(vector<vector<double>> featureVectors, vector<string> classNames, vector<double> currentFeature): This function performs object classification based on the nearest neighbor approach using normalized Euclidean distance.
+- classifier(vector<vector<double>> featureVectors, vector<string> classNames, vector<double> currentFeature): This function performs object classification based on the nearest neighbor approach using normalized Euclidean distance.
 It takes a vector of known feature vectors, a vector of corresponding class names, and the feature vector of the object to be classified.
 The function returns the inferred class name for the given feature vector.

 # Task 7 - KNN Classifier
-Markup : * classifierKNN(vector<vector<double>> featureVectors, vector<string> classNames, vector<double> currentFeature, int K): This function performs object classification based on the K-Nearest Neighbor (KNN) approach using normalized Euclidean distance.
+- classifierKNN(vector<vector<double>> featureVectors, vector<string> classNames, vector<double> currentFeature, int K): This function performs object classification based on the K-Nearest Neighbor (KNN) approach using normalized Euclidean distance.
 It takes a vector of known feature vectors, a vector of corresponding class names, the feature vector of the object to be classified, and the value of K. The function returns the inferred class name for the given feature vector.

 # Task 8 - Evaluate the performance of your system
 The task requires evaluating the performance of the system on multiple images of each object and creating a confusion matrix to compare the true labels of the objects with the labels assigned by the system.
 The confusion matrix provides a summary of the classification results, showing the number of correct and incorrect classifications for each class.